ayu15-17/Yelp-Review-Analysis/README.md

 # Yelp-Review-Analysis
 ## Overview:

-Welcome to the Restaurant Review Analysis project!
+Welcome to the Yelp Review Analysis project!
 This project aims to assist aspiring restaurant owners and investors in making informed decisions about where to open a new restaurant.
 By leveraging data analysis techniques, we dive into restaurant reviews, perform thorough cleaning and processing, apply machine learning, and visualize key insights.

 ## Tools and Technologies Used: